-The Department of Pathology at Memorial Sloan Kettering Cancer Center offers a Thoracic Pathology Fellowship Training Program.
+The Department of Pathology and Laboratory Medicine at Memorial Sloan Kettering Cancer Center offers a Thoracic Pathology Fellowship Training Program.
 A clinical year is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 A second optional research year focuses on the molecular biology of thoracic disease.
 All fellows should have completed training in anatomic pathology and be certified (or eligible for certification) by the American Board of Pathology prior to applying for this fellowship.

 Clinical Training Year

 During the year of clinical training, the fellow will be responsible for running the consultation services of the thoracic pathologists.
 This clinical service consists of second opinion consultations on difficult neoplastic and non-neoplastic pulmonary, pleural, and mediastinal specimens.
 In addition, the fellow will observe and provide assistance to the oncologic surgical pathology fellows who are rotating on the thoracic in-house service.
 The consultations provide a broad spectrum exposure to non-neoplastic as well as neoplastic material, thus providing an excellent supplement to the hospital-based thoracic material fellows will encounter.

 Many of the consultation cases and a substantial percentage of the in-house cases are complex and require ancillary techniques such as histochemical and/or immunohistochemical and molecular studies as well as clinical or radiologic correlation.
 In addition, there are frequent opportunities for interaction with all four of the senior staff, with many educational discussions about diagnostic criteria, differential diagnoses, recent pertinent publications, and the limitations of existing classification systems.
 A study set of 1000 cases of pulmonary, mediastinal, and pleural specimens, including many rare entities, is also available for study.